Terrible news this morning as WFTV is reporting a man has died in an industrial…

 Mickey’s Not So Scary Halloween Party

-All dates for Mickey’s Not So Scary Halloween Party have been canceled for 2020.
-The Magic Kingdom is still decorated for the Fall, even if the popular party is not going on.
+All dates for Mickey’s Not So Scary Halloween Party were canceled for 2020, and we are still waiting to hear what Disney will do in 2021.
+However, the Magic Kingdom is still decorated for the Fall, even if the popular party is not going on.

 This hard-ticket event is one of the most popular in Disney World all year long.
 Mickey’s Not So Scary Halloween Party takes place over many nights in October, and knowing those dates will be key to your strategy for visiting the Magic Kingdom.